Slonik20007/python_training_OLD/README.md

-# Repository fo Python training
+# Repository for Python training